spell-music/csound-expression/tutorial/SynthTutorial.md

 In csound-expression the pure sine is generated with function `osc`.

 ~~~
-inseert the picture of pure tone
+insert the picture of pure tone
 ~~~

 It starts to scream harshly when you press several notes.
 It happens